microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 export ORT_DISABLE_TRT_FLASH_ATTENTION=1
 ```

+Before running benchmark on PyTorch, you need to be logged in via `huggingface-cli login` once.

-Example to benchmark the optimized pipeline with batch size 1 on CUDA EP:
+Example to benchmark the optimized pipeline of stable diffusion 1.5 with batch size 1 on CUDA EP:
 ```
-python3 -m onnxruntime.transformers.models.stable_diffusion.benchmark -p ./sd -b 1
+python benchmark.py -p ./sd_v1_5/fp16 -b 1 -v 1.5
 ```

 On ROCm EP, use the following command instead:
 ```
-python3 -m onnxruntime.transformers.models.stable_diffusion.benchmark -p ./sd -b 1 --tuning --provider rocm
+python benchmark.py -p ./sd_v1_5/fp16 -b 1 --tuning --provider rocm -v 1.5
 ```

-Note: you can substitute `python -m onnxruntime.transformers.models.stable_diffusion.benchmark` with `python benchmark.py` if your current working directory is this directory.
+For ROCm EP, you can substitute `python benchmark.py` with `python -m onnxruntime.transformers.models.stable_diffusion.benchmark` since
-In the following, we will use it interchangeably.
+the installed package is built from source.
+For CUDA, it is recommended to run `python benchmark.py` with the latest benchmark script.

 For ROCm EP, the `--tuning` is mandatory because we heavily rely on tuning to find the runable kernels for ORT `OpKernel`s.